Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   * `--requeue` requeue running tasks
   * `--terminate` terminate running tasks
   * `--wait` wait for running tasks to complete
-* `term` will terminate jobs found in the jobs configuration file
+* `term` will terminate jobs found in the jobs configuration file.
+If an autopool is specified for all jobs and a jobid option is not specified, the storage associated with the autopool will be cleaned up.
   * `--all` will terminate all jobs found in the Batch account
   * `--jobid` force termination scope to just this job id
   * `--termtasks` will manually terminate tasks prior to termination.